DanielMaherDev/MeditationMinds/README.md

 ### Self Guided Section
 Below the about us section, you will find the self-guided section.
 This section provides 3 blocks of information regarding our self guided meditations.
 Each section contains a button which redirects to a specific anchor link on the self-guided meditation page.
 Each block also includes a hover effect on desktop screens, which should produce an animation revelant to the exercise mentioned.
+These animations were made purely with HTML & CSS.

 #### Desktop
 ![](assets/readmeimages/self-guided-section-desktop.png)